tyleha/beneathdata/content/4 - Email Data.md

 <img src='/images/gmail/num_unique.png' width='550px' alt='Number unique emails'/>

 To my surprise, the number of people emailing me has held preeety steady over the last 5 years.
-However, I email a good bit fewer people.
-I wonder if I've filled that gap with texting and Snapchat...but of course, this analysis doesn't include people I've `cc`'d.
+However, I've been gradually emailing fewer and fewer people.
+I wonder if I've filled that gap with texting and Snapchat...

+But of course, this analysis doesn't include people I've cc'd.
+To do that, we'd have to parse the `cc` string in to an array, expand it, etc., but that's probably for another blog.[ref]If any of you have a few liner to do it, I'd love to see it in the comments![/ref]

 ### Most frequently contacted